Kevin Durant Purchases Former Six Flags Site for Redevelopment

 A new chapter is beginning for a long-standing entertainment site in Prince George’s County, as NBA star Kevin Durant steps into a major redevelopment effort that could reshape the region’s economic landscape.
 Through his investment firm 35 Ventures, Durant has joined forces with the TPA Group to acquire the former Six Flags America property, a sprawling site covering more than 500 acres.

-The amusement park, once a seasonal destination for families in the Washington metropolitan area, closed in 2025 after years of underperformance relative to the rising value of the land it occupied.
-Its closure left behind not only an expansive tract of underutilized space, but also a question about what could come next in a region increasingly focused on long-term, year-round economic development.
+The amusement park, once a popular seasonal spot for families in the Washington metro area, shut down in 2025 after struggling for years as the land it occupied became more valuable.
+Its closure left behind a large unused space and raised questions about what could replace it in a region that is now prioritizing sustainable, year-round economic growth.

 Early plans suggest the site will be transformed into a mixed-use destination, one that moves away from the traditional theme park model and instead embraces a broader vision.
 Developers are considering a combination of entertainment venues, retail spaces, restaurants, hospitality offerings, and potentially residential components.
 While specific tenants and designs have not yet been finalized, the intention is clear: to create a space that remains active beyond peak tourist seasons and serves both visitors and the local community.